-Perhaps the most notable trend from our results is that so many phones actually fall between the 3 hours 30 minutes and 4 hour mark under very heavy stress.
+Perhaps the most notable trend from our results is that so many phones actually fall between the 3 hours 30 minutes and 4-hour mark under hefty stress.
 This appears to be the sweet spot that most manufacturers target, albeit with much lighter processing workloads in mind.
-The 2,800mAh Google Pixel 4, 4,000mAh Galaxy S20 (Exynos model), and the 4,510mAh OnePlus 8 Pro all fall within a just few minutes of each other.
+The 2,800mAh Google Pixel 4, 4,000mAh Galaxy S20 (Exynos model), and the 4,510mAh OnePlus 8 Pro all fall within just a few minutes of each other.

 Clearly, the different hardware specifications and software features strain their batteries in very different ways.
 But what exactly are those differences?

-It all depends what your phone is powering
+It all depends on what your phone is powering

 The battery powers all the hardware inside your smartphone, from the processor to display and any other features packed into the handset.
 That much is obvious, but different pieces of hardware suck down more or less juice.
 Low and mid-range processors, for example, consume less power than their flagship counterparts.
 Generally speaking, higher performance requires more power.
 This is often why affordable handsets often have longer battery life than premium phones for any given battery capacity.